vl4ds/Documentation/getting-started/first-smartapp.rst

 .. code-block:: groovy

-    def doorOpenHandler(evt) {
+    def motionDetectedHandler(evt) {
-        log.debug "doorOpenHandler called: $evt"
+        log.debug "motionDetectedHandler called: $evt"
     }

 Every event handler method must accept a single parameter, which is an :ref:`event_ref` object that contains information about the event, such as the event's value, time it occurred, and other information.

-Since we subscribed to the ``"open"`` state of the contact sensor, we know that our event handler method will only be called when the contact sensor changes from open to closed.
+Since we subscribed to the ``"active"`` state of the motion sensor, we know that our event handler method will only be called when the motion sensor changes from inactive to active.

-Now that we know the door has opened, we need to turn the light on!
+Now that we know motion has been detected, we need to turn the light on!

 ----